-Public Works Committee Meetings are held at City Hall on the 2nd Tuesday of the month at 7:00 pm.
+Public Works Committee Meetings are held as a Committee of the Whole on the 2nd Tuesday of the month at 6:30 pm.
 City Council meetings are held at City Hall on the 3rd Monday of the month at 6:30 pm.